WalterMaroney/Cosmos.Cms/README.md

 The publisher repository is a "stock" out of the box Visual Studio application.
 It is turned into a "Publisher" by adding and configuring the [Cosmos Common](https://www.nuget.org/packages/CDT.Cosmos.Cms.Common/) NuGet package.

+Would you like to fork one of our repos and contribute?
+See our [contributing guidelines](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/CONTRIBUTING.md) to get started.

 ## Origin

 If you would like to know the the Cosmos CMS architecture came about, please read [the origin story](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Origin.md).